Modern C++

 g(a); // print true

-const int* b = new int;
+const int* b = nullptr;

-h(b); // print false!!
-T: (const int)*
+g(b); // print false!!
+T: (const int)*, 'b' can be modified by 'g()'

 Example - Type Relation